Pixel-95/SolarCell_DiodeModel_Fitting/README.md

 The main window of the program is devided into three column.
 On the left, experimental data can be read from file or copy-pasted from clipboard.
 In the middle, fitting parameters can be automatically fitted or manually manipulated.
 Moreover, basic solar cell parameters as Voc,jsc, and FF are displayed.
-On the right side, the experimental data and the fit are plotted.<br>
+On the right side, the experimental data and the fit are plotted.<br><br>
 <img src="./screenshots/program.png" alt="screenshot of main program"/>

-There are several optional preferences for the IV curve.<br>
+There are several optional preferences for the IV curve.
+First of all, decimal and column spearators can be set.
+Furthermore, the units of voltage and currents can be choosen.
+Finally, the correct temperature has to be set.<br><br>
 <img src="./screenshots/options.png" alt="screenshot of option window" width="220"/>